togakangaroo/curriculum/resources/nitrous/README.md

 2. Log into Github if you haven't already.
 Click on the green "Authorize application" button at the bottom of the page.

-3. You'll be asked to create an account on nitrous.
+3. You'll be asked to create an account on Nitrous.
 The username box is already filled in; do not change this.
 Fill in the password box **with the same password you used for your Github account**.
 Then click the "Sign up" button at the bottom.

 4. You'll be asked to create a box.
 Click on the "PHP" box on the far right like so: <br/>![image](http://i.imgur.com/sFgG9lY.png)<br/>Leave everything else the same and click on the orange "Create Box" button.